top of page

 Financial Transparency

 Being open about family finances can help when there are delays.
-Organizational expert Steven M.R.
-Covey defines transparency as being based on principles of honesty, openness, integrity and authenticity, where everyone can see what is transpiring.
-In a company it means keeping employees aware of plans and policies that affect them.
+Organizational expert Steven Covey defines transparency as being based on principles of honesty, openness, integrity, and authenticity, where everyone can see what is transpiring.
+In a company, it means keeping employees aware of plans and policies that affect them.
 In your family, it means being honest about your financial means, within limits.
 Unless you want your child’s kindergarten teacher to know too, you probably don’t want to tell your five-year-old how much you make, but kids need to know where family finances stand.
 When financial circumstances change for the worse, explain the situation in a way your children can understand to reduce the anxiety that can come from trying to hide a money shortage.
-(For more family financial tips, see: Financial Tips for Parents on a Budget.)

 Manage Financial Risk

-· Is it safe?
+• Is it safe?
 The definition of safe certainly varies depending on the person doing the evaluating.
-Our kids when little would have said that sliding down stairs head-first was safe, we knew different.
-I’m so clumsy even cleaning out the shed isn’t safe for me.
+Our kids when little would have said that sliding down stairs head-first was safe; we knew different.
+I’m so clumsy that even cleaning out the shed isn’t safe for me.
 As the parent, you define the physical and emotional safety parameters for your family members to save money and heartache.

-· Is it legal?
+• Is it legal?
 In today's environment, actions formerly considered pranks can be considered felony offenses that could permanently derail a young person's life.
-When I was young, things like fake IDs, drunk driving and blowing up mail boxes carried little risk of substantial punishment.
+When I was young, things like fake IDs, drunk driving, and blowing up mailboxes carried little risk of substantial punishment.
 The parents of today’s little ones won’t be able to look the other way as our parents often did, and the costs of a legal mistake can crush a family.
-(For more about family financial pitfalls see: How to Protect Family Finances When a Child Makes a Mistake.)

-· Can our family afford it?
+• Can our family afford it?
 Life offers so many good opportunities, but most of them cost money.
 How do you decide who gets to do what in your family and when?
-Keeping the big picture in mind while openly discussing risks and long-term goals helps provide the evidence for why a particular lesson or activity is out of reach for your family.
-Kids are amazingly resilient about dealing with truth.
-If you cry "poor house" artificially to your kids, they’ll ferret out the truth somehow and stop working with you to economize, but if they see their parents doing everything they can to earn more and spend less on themselves, the kids are likely to fall in line and help more than you ever dreamed they could.
-(For more about family finances, see: Which Family Financial Sacrifices Are Worth It?)
+Keeping the big picture in mind while openly discussing risks and long-term goals helps provide evidence for why a particular lesson or activity is out of reach for your family.
+Kids are amazingly resilient about dealing with the truth.
+If you "cry poor house" artificially to your kids, they’ll ferret out the truth somehow and stop working with you to economize, but if they see their parents doing everything they can to earn more and spend less on themselves, the kids are likely to fall in line and help more than you ever dreamed they could.

 Comments